 - Shopping around: Comparison shop annually to get the best deal.
 This doesn’t have to mean calling around to insurers for quotes.
-Using an insurance search engine like The Zebra will take all the work out of comparison shopping.
+Using a service like The Zebra or Gabi will take all the work out of comparison shopping.

-- Raising deductibles: “This is the simplest and fastest way to save on car insurance,” writes Money Talks News founder Stacy Johnson in “The Complete Guide to Getting the Best Possible Deal on Car Insurance.”
+- Raising deductibles: “This is the simplest and fastest way to save on car insurance,” writes Money Talks News founder Stacy Johnson in “How to Get the Best Possible Deal on Car Insurance.”

 - Reducing coverage on older cars: For example, you should consider dropping comprehensive and collision coverage.